Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ## GitHub Issues

-- Issues are for collaborating thru the GitHub website.
+- Issues are for communicating or contributing through the GitHub website.
 They will not be in your local repo.
-- The Issues tab is a place to leave a comment about a project
+- The Issues tab is a place to leave a comment about a project, suggest a change, report a bug, etc.
 - Reasons to create an issue: 1) bugs, 2) typos, 3) feature requests, 4) to ask a question, etc.

 ### How to create an issue

-1. Click on the Issues tab
+1. Click on the _Issues_ tab
-1. Click the New Issue button
+1. Click the _New Issue_ button
-1. Add a Title and Description about your issue
+1. Add a _Title_ and _Description_ about your issue
-1. Note: You can take a screenshot and add it to your issue by copying it and then paste or drag it into the description field.
+1. **Note**: You can take a screenshot and add it to your issue by copying it and then paste or drag it into the description field.
-1. You can also add labels by clicking on the gear icon next to labels and checking the ones you want.
+1. You can also add _Labels_ by clicking on the gear icon next to labels and checking the ones you want.
-1. Then click the Submit new issue button
+1. Then click the _Submit_ new issue button

 If you click back on the issues tab you will see your issue and any other open issues.
-Pay attention to the # next to your issue title.
+Pay attention to the `#` next to your issue title.
 That same number will appear in the address bar when you click into your issue.
 That is the issue number.

-- Issues are Open until they are resolved/closed
+- Issues are _Open_ until they are resolved/closed
-- Issues are Closed when the person who owns the repo or who created the issue can close the issue.
+- Issues are _Closed_ when the person who owns the repo or who created the issue closes the issue.

 ### Closing an issue

-When you make a change to a file in regards to an issue, add the issue # in your commit title, e.g.:

-> Making change as per issue #3
+When you make a change to a file in regards to an issue, add the issue `#` in your commit title, e.g.: `Making change as per issue #3`

 When you go back into that issue you should see the commit that references the issue.
-If you are done click the Close issue button.
+If you are done click the _Close_ issue button.
 But there are also keywords that will automatically close an issue and the main one is **_fixes_**.

-So if you add the "`fixes`" keyword in your commit title it will close the issue: `This fixes #3`.
-When you do that you will get a commit # for the closed issue.
+So if you add the "`fixes`" keyword in your commit title it will close the issue AUTOMATICALLY: `This fixes #3`.

+When you do that you will get a commit `#` for the closed issue.
 If you grab that commit hash from the url for the commit that closed an issue, you can create another issue and paste the hash into the description field.
 That will automatically create a link to that commit.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>